£26.25 £35.00

 Rim Height - the overall height of the rim, measured to the highest point of the rim’s profile.

-Unbranded vintage chainring, most likely in production from the 1960s to the 1970s.
-Made from steel and weighing in at 295 grams.
+Weinmann Professional brake levers, hailing from Switzerland and in production during the 1970s.
+Made from aluminium/rubber and weighing in at 208 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO